 - Aids for healthy gums

 Unfortunately, the discovery of Albert Szent was adopted by companies.
 They started to produce vitamin C synthetically.
-The difference between vitamin C from the whole food and synthesized vitamin C is enormous.
+The difference between vitamin C from whole food and synthesized vitamin C is enormous.

 The company Grown By Nature produces vitamin C from organic citrus fruit concentrate.